-Loading data has never been easier when using the Bulk Load wizard in Synapse Studio.
+Loading data is easy with the Bulk Load wizard in Synapse Studio.
 Synapse Studio is a feature of Azure Synapse Analytics.
 The Bulk Load wizard guides you through creating a T-SQL script with the COPY statement to bulk load data into a dedicated SQL pool.

 Entry points to the Bulk Load wizard

-You can bulk load data by right-clicking the following area within Synapse Studio: a file or folder from an Azure storage account attached to your workspace
+You can bulk load data by right-clicking the following area within Synapse Studio: a file or folder from an Azure storage account that's attached to your workspace.

-This wizard generates a COPY statement, which uses Azure AD pass-through for authentication.
-Your Azure AD user must have access to the workspace with at least the Storage Blob Data Contributor Azure role to the ADLS Gen2 Account.
+The wizard generates a COPY statement, which uses Azure Active Directory (Azure AD) pass-through for authentication.
+Your Azure AD user must have access to the workspace with at least the Storage Blob Data Contributor Azure role for the Azure Data Lake Storage Gen2 account.

-The linked service associated with the ADLS Gen2 Account must have access to the file/folder to load.
-For example, if the linked service authentication mechanism is Managed Identity, the workspace managed identity must have at least Storage blob reader permission on the storage account.
+The linked service associated with the Data Lake Storage Gen2 account must have access to the file or folder to load.
+For example, if the authentication mechanism for the linked service is a managed identity, the workspace's managed identity must have at least Storage Blob Data Reader permission on the storage account.

-If VNet is enabled on your workspace, make sure the integrated runtime associated to the ADLS Gen2 Account linked services for the source data and error file location has interactive authoring enabled.
-Interactive authoring is required for autoschema detection, previewing the source file contents, and browsing ADLS Gen2 storage accounts within the wizard.
+If a virtual network is enabled on your workspace, make sure the integrated runtime associated with the Data Lake Storage Gen2 account's linked services for the source data and error file location has interactive authoring enabled.
+Interactive authoring is required for autoschema detection, previewing the source file contents, and browsing Data Lake Storage Gen2 storage accounts within the wizard.

-Select the dedicated SQL pool you're using to load including whether the load will be for an existing table or new table:
+Select the dedicated SQL pool that you're using to load, including whether the load will be for an existing table or a new table.